 On May 15, 2015, we entered into a senior secured credit facility that provides a \$150.0 million term loan facility and a \$350.0 million revolving credit facility.
 The proceeds of the senior secured credit facility were used to refinance in full the prior senior secured credit facility (of which \$430.0 million was outstanding) and pay related interest and expenses.
 Additionally, we utilized \$45.0 million of available cash on hand to pay down a portion of the new revolving credit facility that was outstanding after payment in full of the senior secured credit facility from the 2014 Refinancing.
 We refer to these transactions collectively as the "2015 Refinancing."
-After completion of the 2015 Refinancing on May 15, 2015, we had total debt and letters of credit outstanding of \$389.0 million and \$5.2 million, respectively, and \$105.8 million of borrowing available cash on hand to pay down a portion of the outstanding revolving credit facility.
-As of August 2, 2015, we had total debt and letters of credit outstanding of \$361.0 million and \$5.2 million, respectively, and \$133.8 million of borrowing availability under our senior secured credit facility.
+After completion of the 2015 Refinancing on May 15, 2015, we had total debt and letters of credit outstanding of \$389.0 million and \$5.2 million, respectively, and \$105.8 million of available cash on hand to pay under our senior secured credit facility.
+Between May 15, 2015 and August 2, 2015, we utilized an additional \$28.0 million of available cash on hand to pay down a portion of the outstanding revolving credit facility.
+As of August 2, 2015, we had total debt and letters of credit outstanding revolving credit facility.
+As of August 2, 2015, we had total debt and letters of credit outstanding of \$338.0 million of borrowing availability under our senior secured credit facility.